leomarcel/ux-dropzonemultiple/README.md

-# Symfony UX Dropzone
+# Symfony UX Dropzonemultiple

-Symfony UX Dropzone is a Symfony bundle providing light dropzones for file inputs in Symfony Forms.
+Symfony UX Dropzonemultiple is a Symfony bundle providing light Dropzonesmultiple for file inputs in Symfony Forms.
 It is part of [the Symfony UX initiative](https://symfony.com/ux).

 It allows visitors to drag and drop files into a container instead of having